Ksenia Sobchak 2018 presidential campaign: Announcement and nomination

 Rumors about the nomination of Ksenia Sobchak in the 2018 election appeared a month before she officially announced that she would run for president.

 Sobchak announced that she would run for President on 19 October 2017, in a YouTube video.
-In the video, Sobchak said she is the candidate "against all", because since the 2004 election, the "against all" option (or "none of the above" as it is more commonly known in English-speaking countries) has been excluded from the ballot, and Sobchak wants to give people the opportunity to again vote "against all".
-At the same time, Sobchak said she will withdraw her candidacy if Alexey Navalny is registered as a candidate by the Central Election Commission.
+In the video, Sobchak described herself as a candidate "against all", because since the 2004 election, the "against all" option (or "none of the above" as it is more commonly known in English-speaking countries) has been excluded from the ballot, and Sobchak wanted to give people the opportunity to again vote "against all".
+At the same time, Sobchak said she would withdraw her candidacy if Alexei Navalny was registered as a candidate by the Central Election Commission.

 Originally Sobchak put herself forward as an independent candidate.
 In this case she would have had to collect at least 300,000 signatures in order to be admitted to the election.
 Soon after, however, Sobchak's campaign team said that would be nominated by a political party, namely the People's Freedom Party or Civic Initiative.

-On 15 November 2017, it was announced that Sobchak will be nominated by Civil Initiative at its convention in December.
+On 15 November 2017, it was announced that Sobchak would be nominated by Civil Initiative at its convention in December.

 On 23 December 2017, at the Civic Initiative convention Ksenia Sobchak was officially nominated for president.
 On the same day, Sobchak joined the party.